-The most important thing when it comes to your pet’s health is better to be safe rather than sorry.
+When it comes to the health of your pet, it’s always better to be safe than sorry.
 If your pet is exhibiting abnormal behavior and you’re concerned, call Germantown Vet right away.
 We can help you determine when it’s an emergency situation.

 Some key indicators that you’re dealing with a vet emergency in Boyds include:

-Abnormal behavior – if your pet is acting abnormally for an extended period of time, bring him or her to the vet.
+Abnormal behavior – If your pet is acting abnormally for an extended period of time, bring them to the vet.
 No one knows your pet better than you do, so it’s important that you acknowledge the signs your pet exhibits.

-Poison – if your pet has ingested a toxic chemical or poison, rush to the vet right away!
+Poison ingestion – If your pet has ingested a toxic chemical or poison, rush to the vet right away!
 This could be life-threatening!

-Cuts, limping & other physical injuries – pets can play hard—and unfortunately, sometimes this leads to injury.
-If your pet has an open wound, physical injury, or is limping for an extended period of time, you should bring him or her to the vet for emergency care.
+Cuts, limping, or other physical injury – Pets can play hard, and unfortunately, sometimes this leads to injury.
+If your pet has an open wound, physical injury, or is limping for an extended period of time, you should bring them to the vet for emergency care.

-Vomiting & bloody diarrhea – continual vomiting and bloody diarrhea can be a very concerning indicator that all is not well with your pet.
+Vomiting or bloody diarrhea – Continual vomiting and bloody diarrhea can be a very concerning indicator that all is not well with your pet.
 It could mean toxins, viruses, bacterial infections, and more.

-Visit Us for Emergency Vet Care Right Away
+Visit Us for Emergency Dog & Cat Care near Boyds, MD